 Bringing together the expertise of Hudson Institute of Medical Research, Monash University and Monash Health, the MHTP encourages patient-centred research and the sharing of knowledge and learning between researchers.

-The five-level building houses extensive medical and scientific research laboratories, cutting-edge technological units and a dedicated clinical trials centre, with eight beds and 21 chairs for the purpose of bringing the latest research directly to patients.
+The five-level building houses extensive medical and scientific research laboratories, cutting-edge technological units, as well as clinical trial facilities to bring the latest research directly to patients.

 Research at the precinct focuses on six clinical streams: